 Volunteer Committees Include:

 Volunteer for the Shelter

-Stop into the shelter or email firstname.lastname@example.org to learn about volunteer opportunities and to sign up.
+First fill out the following Volunteer Application and then stop into the shelter or send it to firstname.lastname@example.org .
 With such a large variety of programming and services available to the community, there is always a way to help.